jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 to appear annually in the NIR report.
 Standard python -h (help) argument prints short explanation for each command line argument.

 ### ghg-todo.py
 Compare two inventories and list missing time series and UIDs not found.
-This sample command assumes that 2018 inventory is in 2018crf directory and the output excel file is GHGToDo2019.xlsx:
+This sample command assumes that 2018 inventory is in *2018crf* directory and the 2019 inventory in *crf* directory.
+The output excel file is GHGToDo2019.xlsx:

 	(lukeghg) prompt% ghg-todo.py -f1 '2018crf/[KPLU]*.csv' -f2 'crf/[KPLU]*.csv' \
 	                  -x PartyProfile/PartyProfile_FIN_2021_1.xml -o GHGToDo2019.xlsx \
 			  -m lukeghg/CRFReporterMappings/300_500_mappings_1.1.csv -y 2019

+The PartyProfile xml is needed to validate UID's found in the inventories.
+The 300_500_mappings_1.1.csv file must be present for historic reasons.
+It maps the obsolete CRFReporter 3.0.0 UIDs used in inventory result files to new ones corrected in the CRFReporter 5.0.0.

 ### check-inventory-values.py
 Compare two inventories and check time series for 1) too large differences in inventory values, 2) changes in notation keys and